 I find that even being able to place your horse (and yourself if you are going selfie style) looking straight towards the direction of the sunlight at this time is a bit easier as the light is naturally softer, you’ll get less or no squinting for a start.
 The light creates a lovely warm glow to the face without being super shiny too.

-If you look at the image here I’ve used as an example we are in that are just into the start of the golden hour timeframe, and although part of the horse is in shade or partial shade, I’ve got the key area lit by the natural light and that light isn’t harsh.
+If you look at the image I’ve used above as an example we are just into the start of the golden hour timeframe, and although part of the horse is in shade or partial shade, I’ve got the key area lit by the natural light and that light isn’t overly harsh.
 As the sun slowly sets the light keeps softening and warming.
+Personally I could have done with waiting just a couple more minutes to improve (soften) the light again that’s falling on the face.

 There’s a whole lot you can do in the golden hour, different angles to consider that will create different looks but essentially this is your key period to shoot in if you want lovely soft atmospheric and flattering photos.